 Broadcasting Code.
 The Broadcasting Code, which is drawn up by Ofcom under section 319 of the Communications Act, includes standards for television and radio programmes with regard to under-18s, harm and offence, crime, religion, impartiality, accuracy, fairness and privacy, and so on.
-Ofcom considers allegations of breach of the Broadcasting Code and can impose statutory sanctions, including requiring a broadcaster to broadcast a correction or statement of Ofcom's findings, or pay a fine, or have a broadcasting licence shortened or revoked.
+Ofcom considers allegations of breach of the code and can impose statutory sanctions, including requiring a broadcaster to broadcast a correction or statement of Ofcom's findings, or pay a fine, or have a broadcasting licence shortened or revoked.

 Cross-promotion Code.
-This Code, which is incorporated into the Broadcasting Code, requires that cross-promotions on television are kept distinct from advertising, and that promotions on television outside programmes must not prejudice fair and effective competition.
+This code, which is incorporated into the Broadcasting Code, requires that cross-promotions on television are kept distinct from advertising, and that promotions on television outside programmes must not prejudice fair and effective competition.
 For more information, see Practice note, Overview of broadcast content regulation: Ofcom Broadcasting Code (www.practicallaw.com/8-381-7556).

 Code on Electronic Programme Guides.
-This Code gives guidance on the practices EPG providers should follow, such as giving prominence for public service channels.
+This code gives guidance on the practices EPG providers should follow, such as giving prominence for public service channels.

 Code on Television Access Services.
-This Code sets out requirements on subtitling, sign language and audio description.
+This code sets out requirements on subtitling, sign language and audio description.

 The BBC is subject to some but not all of the requirements of the Broadcasting Code.
 For example, it is not subject to the rules on impartiality and accuracy, which are covered by the BBC's own Editorial Guidelines, and complaints about the BBC's standards compliance are dealt with by the BBC's Editorial Complaints Unit.
 The House of Lords has noted that the procedure for complaining about BBC content is complex and has suggested that it should be reformed (see Legal update, House of Lords report on governance and regulation of BBC (www.practicallaw.com/2-506-6928)).